silversub/terraform/provider/classic-infrastructure-resources.md

 Configures the (custom) name servers associated with a DNS domain registration managed by the IBM Cloud DNS Registration Service.
 The default IBM Cloud name servers specified when the domain was initially registered are replaced with the values passed when this resource is created.

 This resource is typically used in conjunction with IBM Cloud Internet Services to enable DNS services for the domain to be managed via IBM Cloud Internet Services.
 All further configuration of the domain is then performed by using the Cloud Internet Services resource instances.
 To transfer management control, the IBM Cloud DNS domain registration is updated with the Internet Services specific name servers.
-This step is required before the domain in Cloud Internet Services becomes active and will start serving web traffic.
+This step is required before the domain in Cloud Internet Services becomes active and start serving web traffic.
 Using interpolation syntax, the computed name servers of the CIS resource are passed into this resource.

 ### Sample Terraform code